BYND LAWSUIT ALERT: Levi & Kor - GuruFocus.com

-NEW YORK, May 30, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Beyond Meat, Inc. ("Beyond Meat" or the "Company") ( BYND) of a class action securities lawsuit.
+NEW YORK, June 1, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Beyond Meat, Inc. ("Beyond Meat" or the "Company") (NASDAQ: BYND) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Beyond Meat investors who were adversely affected by alleged securities fraud between May 5, 2020 and October 13, 2022.
 Follow the link below to get more information and be contacted by a member of our team: